SummaryRead the full fact sheet

-Modes of transmission
+Modes of transmission of viruses

-- Coughs or sneezes from an infected person that release airborne viruses, which are then inhaled by others.
+- coughs or sneezes from an infected person that release airborne viruses, which are then inhaled by others

-- Infected insects (such as mosquitoes or ticks) and animals, which can transfer some viruses directly into the bloodstream via their bite.
+- infected insects (such as mosquitoes or ticks) and animals, which can transfer some viruses directly into the bloodstream via their bite

-- Eating contaminated food or drink.
+- eating contaminated food or drink

-- The transfer of some viruses can occur through touching an infected person.
+- the transfer of some viruses can occur through touching an infected person

 Infection and the immune system response

 Certain viruses have a preference for different areas of the brain.
-For example, the herpes simplex virus likes to target the temporal lobes located over each ear.
+For example, the herpes simplex virus likes to target the temporal lobes located near each ear.

 The cells of the immune system rush to the brain and start attacking the viruses.
 This causes the characteristic brain swelling (cerebral oedema).
 Both the infection and the attempts of the body to fight the infection are responsible for the symptoms of viral encephalitis.

 Babies, older people and people with reduced immunity are at increased risk of developing complications of viral encephalitis.
 Some of these complications include:

-- Low blood pressure (hypotension)
+- low blood pressure (hypotension)

-- Low oxygen levels in the blood (hypoxaemia)
+- low oxygen levels in the blood (hypoxaemia)

-- Bleeding inside the brain (intracerebral haemorrhage)
+- bleeding inside the brain (intracerebral haemorrhage)

-- Brain damage
+- permanent brain damage

 Viral encephalitis is diagnosed using a number of tests including:

-- Computed tomography (CT) scan.
+- computed tomography (CT) scan

-- Electroencephalography (EEG) to measure brain waves.
+- electroencephalography (EEG) to measure brain waves

-- Magnetic resonance imaging (MRI).
+- magnetic resonance imaging (MRI).

-- Drugs to prevent vomiting
+- medication to prevent vomiting

-- Fluids to prevent dehydration, but not too much as this can worsen cerebral oedema (swelling of the brain).
+- fluids to prevent dehydration, but not too much as this can worsen cerebral oedema (swelling of the brain).

 The severity of viral encephalitis depends on the particular virus and how quickly treatment was given.
-Generally, the acute phase of the illness lasts around one or two weeks, and the symptoms either disappear quickly or subside slowly over a period of time.
+Generally, the acute phase of the illness lasts around one or 2 weeks, and the symptoms either disappear quickly or subside slowly over a period of time.

 Where to get help